apache/fury-site/docs/specification/xlang_implementation_guide.md

 - per-operation dynamic meta-string ids live on `MetaStringWriter` and `MetaStringReader`
 - shared type-definition tables are operation-local context state

+For a large MetaString that carries a wire hash, that hash alone is its checked cache identity.
+The body length belongs to the current frame: a hash cache hit checks that many bytes are readable and skips them, but does not compare the length or body with the cached value.
+Only a cache miss reads the body, verifies the hash, and publishes the checked value.

 ## Enums In Xlang Mode